httpwg/wg-materials/ietf105/minutes.md

 Ben Shwartz: Points out this draft is intended to be used 'unauthenticated'

-Tommy Pauly (indivdual): Defienitely interested in this work and moving it fwd.
+Tommy Pauly (individual): Definitely interested in this work and moving it fwd.

-Martin Thompson: Enthusiastic about something that gives a less clunky esni record that has the support of the DNS commnunity
+Martin Thompson: Enthusiastic about something that gives a less clunky esni record that has the support of the DNS community

 RoyF: My understanding of ESNI is limited but I believe it also relies on an additional DNS request to obtain the key for ESNI.
 Is there a way to piggyback this service information on top of that response instead of making two additional DNS requests?

 *response in room was that this new request supplants the existing ESNI request*

-Mike Bishop: The interet for this needs to come from this room, even if httpbis does not complete the work
+Mike Bishop: The interest for this needs to come from this room, even if httpbis does not complete the work

 Eric Nygren: Largely agrees, although other areas to fill out details